Maybe you could use some general study skills tips now that you've had a taste of what university life is like.

 Math and Stats Help, located in Murray Library room 144, has knowledgeable tutors available to help.
 The math section on this site also includes great resources, such as "Purple Math" where you can practice your math skills.

 Maybe you are looking for a private tutor for hire?
 Our site provides a link to a math tutor list maintained by the Department of Mathematics and Statistics.
+Use the link on the right side of that page.
+We don't link directly to that list because when the file gets updated the name sometimes gets renamed resulting in a broken link.

 Have you discovered that writing for university is a lot different from high school?